ETH-NEXUS/scAmpi_single_cell_RNA/README.md

 #### Installation instructions

-scAmpi provides a yml file to enable installing most software used in the default workflow as a conda environment (yaml file `scAmpi_scRNA_conda_env.yml` provided in the subfolder "envs").
-Additionally, you find one concrete example of the conda environment used to run scAmpi with detailed package versions (`scAmpi_scRNA_detailed.yml`).
+scAmpi provides a yml file to enable installing most software used in the default workflow as a conda environment.
+After cloning this repository you find the yaml file `scAmpi_scRNA_conda_env.yml` in the subfolder "envs".
+Additionally, you find in this directory one concrete example of the conda environment used to run scAmpi with detailed package versions, `scAmpi_scRNA_detailed.yml`.

 Example (This will install the conda environment in your home.
 Note that the conda may take a while to install all software packages):
 ```